NuGet/docs.microsoft.com-nuget/docs/reference/extensibility/NuGet-Cross-Platform-Authentication-Plugin.md

 A sample implementation can be found in [MSCredProvider plugin](https://github.com/Microsoft/mscredprovider).

-It's very important that the plugins conforms to the security requirement set forth by the NuGet client tools.
+It's very important that the plugins conforms to the security requirements set forth by the NuGet client tools.
 The minimum required version for a plugin to be an authentication plugin is *2.0.0*.
 NuGet will perform the handshake with the plugin and query for the supported operation claims.
-Please refer to the NuGet cross platform plugin [protocol messages](NuGet-Cross-Platform-Plugins.md#protocol-messages) for more details about the specific messages.
+Please refer to the NuGet cross platform plugin [protocol messages](NuGet-Cross-Platform-Plugins.md#protocol-messages-index) for more details about the specific messages.

 NuGet will set the log level and provide proxy information to the plugin when applicable.
 Logging to the NuGet console is only acceptable after NuGet has set the log level to the plugin.

-When the client calls the plugin with a Get Authentication Credentials, the plugins need to conform to the interactivity switch.

 - .NET Framework plugin authentication behavior